Campus Fire Safety Information

 2. Fire doors should not be wedged open.
 The doors are in place to prevent the spread of fire from one part of the building to another.
 If the doors are propped open, the fire is free to spread.

-3. No items should be hung from the ceiling and sprinkler pipes in residential halls.
+3. No items shall be hung from the ceiling and sprinkler pipes in academic, administrative and residential halls.

 4. Items in rooms must have an 18-inch clearance from ceilings and sprinkler pipes.

-5. All flammable materials including furniture and recycling bins must be 12 inches away from a heater.
-Portable space heaters are not allowed.
+5. All flammable materials including furniture and recycling bins must be 18 inches away from a heater.
+Portable space heaters are not allowed without safety tip-over device.

-6. Combustible materials such as propane, gasoline, kerosene, and items containing combustible materials (i.e., lanterns) are not permitted in residence halls.
+6. Combustible materials such as propane, gasoline, kerosene, and items containing combustible materials (i.e., lanterns) are not permitted in administrative and residence halls.

-7. No scooters, mopeds, or items with an electrical or gas powered motor are allowed inside Residence Halls.
+7. No scooters, hover boards, mopeds, or items with an electrical or gas powered motor are allowed inside PLU buildings.
 They may be stored at least 25 feet away from the building.

 8. Hallways, stairwells, and lounges must be free of all personal items (including but not limited to: boxes, bicycles, shoes, door mats, shower caddies, etc.) to facilitate emergency egress and response.